Members Of The Board

 Founder, Eliana’s Light, Mother of Child with Complex Medical Condition

 Whitney Ortiz is the mother of twin daughters, Emilia and Eliana.
 Eliana passed away from a heart condition in March 2016.
 In Eliana’s loving memory, Whitney is creating Eliana’s Light in collaboration with individuals and organizations that are dedicated to helping children with complex medical conditions and their caregivers.
 Through a systems-based approach, Whitney hopes to help families at the hospital and at their homes in a way that is demand-driven and evidence-based.
 Whitney brings to Eliana’s Light twenty years of work experience in U.S. government, non-profit and business sectors, and international organizations.
 She has an MA in international development from The Fletcher School of Law & Diplomacy, and is fluent in Spanish.
-She is currently supporting Children's National Medical Center as a Committee Member for the 2017 Race for Every Child; a Member of the Community Advisory Committee for a research-focused collaboration between the hospital and The George Washington University; and a supporter of the hospital's complementary care and Integrative Medicine initiatives.
-Whitney’s mission is to reduce the stress, pain, fear, anxiety, trauma and depression that many children with complex care conditions and their caregivers often experience by providing a holistic approach to improving their wellness and well-being.
+She is currently supporting Children's National Medical Center as a Committee Member for the 2017 Race for Every Child; a Member of the Community Advisory Committee for a research-focused collaboration between the hospital and The George Washington University called the Clinical & Translational Science Institute (CTSI); a member of the Palliative Care Parent Advisory Committee; and a supporter of the hospital's integrative care services initiatives.
+Whitney’s mission is to reduce the stress, pain, fear, anxiety, trauma and depression that many children with complex medical conditions and their caregivers often experience by providing a holistic approach to improving their wellness and well-being.